openwrt/packages/net/unbound/files/README.md

     4 - Above and interfaces named <iface>.<hostname>.<domain>

   option add_wan_fqdn '0'
     Level.
 Same as previous option only this applies to the WAN.
-WAN are inferred by a UCI `config dhcp` entry that contains the line option ignore '1'.
+WAN are inferred by a UCI `config dhcp` entry that contains the 'option ignore 1'.

   option dns64 '0'
     Boolean.
 Enable DNS64 through Unbound in order to bridge networks that are IPV6 only and IPV4 only (see RFC6052).

   option dns64_prefix '64:ff9b::/96'
     IPV6 Prefix.
 The IPV6 prefix wrapped on the IPV4 address for DNS64.
+You
-    You should use RFC6052 "well known" address, unless you also redirect to a proxy or gateway for your NAT64.
+    should use RFC6052 "well known" address, unless you also redirect to a proxy or gateway for your NAT64.

   option dhcp_link 'none'
     Program Name.
 Link to one of the supported programs we have scripts